Aurora-Program/Trinity-3/README.md

 ---

-## 📝 Licencia
+## 📝 License
-Aurora se distribuye bajo Apache-2.0 + CC-BY-4.0.
+Aurora is distributed under Apache-2.0 + CC-BY-4.0.
-Esto garantiza la máxima libertad de uso, adaptación y colaboración, a la vez que reconoce y atribuye todo el conocimiento y las contribuciones.
-Puedes usar Aurora para fines personales, comerciales, académicos o comunitarios, siempre reconociendo a sus creadores y contribuyentes.
+This guarantees maximum freedom of use, adaptation, and collaboration, while recognizing and attributing all knowledge and contributions.
+You can use Aurora for personal, commercial, academic, or community purposes, always acknowledging its creators and contributors.

 ---

-## 📖 Glosario
+## 📖 Glossary

-- **Espacio lógico:** Contexto o dominio de conocimiento con reglas internas coherentes.
+- **Logical space:** Context or knowledge domain with coherent internal rules.
-- **Fractal Vector:** Estructura jerárquica de 3-9-27 dimensiones para representar conceptos.
+- **Fractal Vector:** Hierarchical 3-9-27 dimensional structure to represent concepts.
-- **Trigate:** Módulo lógico ternario para inferencia, aprendizaje y deducción.
+- **Trigate:** Ternary logic module for inference, learning, and deduction.
-- **Transcender:** Motor de síntesis jerárquica.
+- **Transcender:** Hierarchical synthesis engine.
-- **Extender:** Motor de reconstrucción inversa.
+- **Extender:** Inverse reconstruction engine.
-- **Evolver:** Formalizador de axiomas y dinámicas universales.
-- **MetaM:** Mapa lógico completo que conecta Ms y los controles inferiores.
+- **Evolver:** Formalizer of universal axioms and dynamics.
+- **MetaM:** Complete logical map connecting Ms and lower controls.
-- **Ms:** Lógica emergente, clave estructural.
+- **Ms:** Emergent logic, structural key.
-- **Ss:** Forma/factual, registro de memoria.
+- **Ss:** Form/factual, memory record.
-- **NULL:** Valor lógico para incertidumbre o irrelevancia.
+- **NULL:** Logical value for uncertainty or irrelevance.

 ---

-## 🤝 Colabora
+## 🤝 Collaborate
-¿Quieres mejorar Aurora?
-¿Te gustaría crear tu propio módulo, KB o heurística?
-¿Tienes ideas para hacerla aún más ética, potente o universal?
-¡Te invitamos a colaborar, proponer mejoras y construir juntos la próxima generación de inteligencia electrónica!

-## 📚 Créditos
-Aurora es posible gracias a la comunidad de colaboradores, investigadores y soñadores que creen en la inteligencia libre, ética y evolutiva.

-🌱 Aurora es libre para crecer contigo.

-¿Te gustaría crear tu propio módulo, KB o heurística?

-¿Tienes ideas para hacerla aún más ética, potente o universal?

-¡Te invitamos a colaborar, proponer mejoras y construir juntos la próxima generación de inteligencia electrónica!
+Do you want to improve Aurora?
+Would you like to create your own module, KB, or heuristic?
+Do you have ideas to make it even more ethical, powerful, or universal?
+We invite you to collaborate, propose improvements, and build together the next generation of electronic intelligence!

-## 📚 Créditos
+## 📚 Credits
-Aurora es posible gracias a la comunidad de colaboradores, investigadores y soñadores que creen en la inteligencia libre, ética y evolutiva.

-🌱 Aurora es libre para crecer contigo.
+Aurora is possible thanks to the community of collaborators, researchers, and dreamers who believe in free, ethical, and evolutionary intelligence.

+🌱 Aurora is free to grow with you.